klemenv/PyDevice/PyRecord.md

 # PyRecord

-PyRecord is a custom record that allows passing up to 10 parameters to Python code and returning result of executed code as record value.
+PyRecord is a custom record that allows passing multiple parameters to Python code and returning result of executed code as record value.
 Most common use case is to invoke Python function and using it's return value.
 But any Python expression can be evaluated the same way, including numerical expressions.
-While PyDevice itself provides similar functionality through EPICS built-in records, it only allows to pass a single parameter to Python code at a time.
-PyRecord extends that functionality and allows multiple parameters.
+While PyDevice itself provides similar functionality through EPICS built-in records, the EPICS built-in records only allow to pass a single parameter to Python code at a time.

 ## Parameter fields